morrisalp/git_exam1_jun21/README.txt

-This is the repository for the Git 1 exam.
+This is the Git repository for the Git section of exam 1 for the ITC Fellowz course.
 Good luck!